The Reader: Hanna Schmitz and Michael Berg

 - It took some time for lovers to exchange their names.
 Michael Berg is surprised as he has previously left his school books and papers on Hanna’s table multiple times with his first and second name on the cover.

-- The Reader movie omits a scene of arguing between two lovers.
+- The movie omits a scene of arguing between two lovers.
 While spending time in the rural, in Amorbach, Michael had once wakened up early to buy breakfast and flowers for Hanna.
 He made a note and left it near the bed.
-Hanna made trouble for nothing, denying the existence of the note as she in fact could not read it because of her illiteracy.
+Hanna made trouble for nothing, denying the existence of the note as she, in fact, could not read it because of her illiteracy.
 She had to throw it away or destroy.

 - Michael Berg reveals the cause, why Hanna has denied two promotions, first within the Siemens factory and then being a tram conductor.
 Both promotions demanded in-service training and.
 Of course, reading and writing skills.